 While we tend to hear about broken heart syndrome when someone loses their long-time spouse or partner, it can happen in other situations, too.
 Someone might go through it after a major relationship breakup, serious financial problems, job loss, or domestic abuse.
 It can also happen in situations that make you extremely anxious, like public speaking, or very startled, such as a surprise party.
 The stress of surgery and other major physical issues may also act as a trigger.

 Because the symptoms can feel like a heart attack, you should call 911.
 Even if it is not a heart attack, the initial symptoms may be life-threatening, so it is important to get medical attention.

 At the hospital, you may get blood tests and an electrocardiogram (EKG).
 If it’s broken heart syndrome, those results will help confirm that it wasn’t a heart attack.

 Imaging tests -- a coronary angiogram, for example -- would show that your organ's lower left chamber is bigger than normal, and that your heart isn’t pumping the way it should.

 Tell your doctor about your loss and your grief, too.
 This can help them figure out what’s going on.

 Talk with your doctor about how you’ll need to take these medications.

-Because your heart became weaker physically, you may be more likely to get heart failure or to have heart rhythm problems.
-Your doctor should talk about that with you and tell you and what follow-up care you’ll need.
+Because your heart became weaker, you may be more likely to get heart failure or to have heart rhythm problems.
+Your doctor should talk about that with you and tell you what follow-up care you’ll need.